audulus/docs/docs/index.md

 - `Audulus Documentation` opens documentation in a web browser.
 - `Audulus Forum` opens the Audulus forum in a web browser.

+**Preferences Window**
+- `MIDI Output Device` select which connected MIDI output device to use.
+- `Audio Device` select which input/output audio device to use.
+- `Audio Buffer Size` select the buffer sample size - lower buffer size will feel more responsive but use more CPU time, and higher buffer will feel less responsive but take less CPU time.

 <!--## walkthrough